OctopusDeploy/docs/docs/octopus-rest-api/examples/add-a-space-with-environments.md

 ---
-title: Add a Space With Environments
+title: Add a Space with environments
 description: An example script to create a new space and populate it with some default environments.
 ---